starknet-io/starknet-docs/docs/CLI/commands.md

   --error_message
 ```

-Returns the transaction status, can take the following arguments:
+Returns the transaction status, accepts the following arguments:

 - `transaction_hash`\* - hash of the requested transaction
 - `contract_definition` - path to a JSON file containing the compiled contract to which the transaction was addressed.
 If supplied, the debug information from the compiled contract will be used to add error locations.